 Reflecting these positive outcomes, Mr. Barnhart’s surgery was a great success.
 His recovery was better and easier than he had ever imagined.
 Within only a month, he was running and playing 18 holes of golf.

 “I quickly returned to doing the things that I enjoy and feel like I’ve been given a second chance at life,” says Mr. Barnhart.

 A renewed commitment to helping others

 Overcoming his diagnosis, especially given its severity, Mr. Barnhart has a new perspective on life, his purpose and his goal to help others.
-Inspired by the compassionate, exceptional surgical care he received from Dr. Carol Salem and the entire Scripps robotic surgery team, he is dedicated to giving back.
+Inspired by the compassionate, exceptional surgical care he received from Carol Salem, MD, and the entire Scripps robotic surgery team, he is dedicated to giving back.

 Mr. Barnhart recently made an extraordinary $2.5 million gift to Scripps Mercy Hospital to support the significant renovation of two operating rooms to accommodate minimally invasive surgery equipment — the same equipment that was a critical factor in his extraordinary surgical outcome.